AMU Literary Festival: Aligarh Muslim University Literature Festival 2025

-“Story telling is a moral enterprise, at its root and heart” said Sam North, Man-Booker Prize Long-listed novelist as well as a Honorary Professor of Creative Writing at the University of Exeter.
+“Story telling is a moral enterprise, at its root and heart” said Sam North, Man-Booker Prize Long-listed novelist as well as an Honorary Professor of Creative Writing at the University of Exeter.
 “Around this idea of looking at the behaviour of each of one of ourselves, we gossip and tell each other stories in our heads.
 Us talking to each other about each other.
 Gossip turns into stories.
 Best gossip lasts and is repeated”, he added.

-Dr. Geetanjali Singh Chanda of Ashoka University, former Senior Lecturer at Yale University, congratulated the club for a well stimulating programme and for the warmth and consideration given to them.
+Dr. Geetanjali Singh Chanda of Ashoka University, former senior lecturer at Yale University, congratulated the club for a well stimulating programme and for the warmth and consideration given to them.
 She expressed her happiness to be a part of the revival of the Litfest.
 "All of you made me feel utterly as if I was a part of this institution—of this university.” she said.
 She delineated on the historical legacy of AMU,”This is Aligarh Muslim University and has Muslim in its name but is secular at heart” and from its inception has been “associated with the Progressive Writers Movement”.

 Prof. Kamalanand Jha, President, University Drama Club, said, “The significance of this literature festival lies in its reflection of a dynamic and thriving university culture.
 It provides a safe space where our curiosity, questions, and beliefs—often left unspoken out of fear—can be freely expressed and explored.”

 Earlier, Prof. Nazia Hasan, President, UDLC addressed the guests joining from different parts of the country and abroad and said, “A student organised litfest in the corporate world is nothing short of a miracle.
 It is a special day for the club as it connects us to the history of the club.
 Progress between one litfest to another holds not just days but life, generations and movements”.